 like a child.

-garden the first day I arrived and put
+garden the very day I arrived, and put

-them to oil and canvas the very next day.
+them to oil and canvas the next day.

 You will marvel at how fresh and vibrant